getindiekit/indiekit/docs/development.md

 ```sh
 npm test
 ```

+The test suite needs no setup at all: it starts its own in-memory MongoDB, so no database has to be running, and the `test` script supplies development defaults for `NODE_ENV`, `SECRET` and `PASSWORD_SECRET`.
+A clean checkout can run `npm install && npm test` straight away.
+Setting `SECRET` or `PASSWORD_SECRET` in the environment overrides the default.

 To run a single test suite, use `node` followed by the path to the test.
 For example: